Communicator Award 2021 for Jürgen Richter-Gebert

 Prize for Science Communication 2021

 Interactive exhibitions or attractive digital offerings for children in the Corona lockdown: Jürgen Richter-Gebert wants to make abstract mathematical content visible, audible and comprehensible.
-For his outstanding science communication, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) and the Donors' Association award the the Communicator Award 2021 to the TUM Professor of Geometry and Visualization.
+For his outstanding science communication, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) and the Donors' Association award the Communicator Award 2021 to the TUM Professor of Geometry and Visualization.

 Communicator Award 2021